ovidiuj/restful-api-example/README.md

 * Clients can create a new category.
 * Clients can retrieve a category by id or slug.
 * Clients can retrieve a tree of children under a specific category.
 * Clients can update the visibility status of a specific category.
+(UPDATE)

 ## Installation & Usage